 - 4.3.
-Gathering intelligence about the market and individual services. - 4.3.1.
+Gathering intelligence about the market and individual services - 4.3.1.
 With a wide range of knowledge and expertise accumulated by PSA staff to be transferred into Ofcom (both people and systems), we will continue to invest fully in this area. - 4.3.2.
-During 2023/24 we will maintain our detailed understanding of the consumer experience in the phone-paid services market through: - commissioning our Annual Market Review and using it to ensure there continues to be a full analysis of both market size and consumer engagement with phone-paid services - engaging closely with our Consumer Panel and harnessing the valuable consumer insights they provide - monitoring social media and online forums for relevant trends and material issues - learning from other consumer bodies, both with regard to phonepaid services directly and in relation to other payment mechanisms - relevant or tangential externally published data and research. - 4.3.3.
-We will ensure that intelligence on broader systemic issues continues to be developed through: - continuing to explore how to develop and apply automated monitoring capabilities that we can target to yield precise intelligence on consumer engagement in specific market areas - ongoing investment in the technical capabilities of our staff and the technological resources available for their use - ensuring we have processes in place that enable us to fully marshal and assess intelligence being derived from all sources, whether received under Code direction or more informally.
+During 2024/25 we will ensure a detailed understanding of the consumer experience in the phone-paid services market is maintained through: - commissioning an Annual Market Review for 2023/24 to include a full analysis of both market size and consumer engagement with phone-paid services - engaging closely with our Consumer Panel and harnessing the valuable consumer insights they provide - monitoring social media and online forums for relevant trends and material issues - learning from other consumer bodies, both with regard to phonepaid services directly and in relation to other payment mechanisms - relevant or tangential externally published data and research. - 4.3.3.
+We will ensure that intelligence on broader systemic issues continues to be developed through: - continuing to explore how to develop and apply automated monitoring capabilities that we can target to yield precise intelligence on consumer engagement in specific market areas - ongoing investment in the technical capabilities of our staff and the technological resources available for their use - ensuring we have processes in place that enable us to fully marshal and assess intelligence being derived from all sources, whether received under Code direction or more informally. - 4.3.4.
+We will continue to gather valuable intelligence about individual services through:

-- 4.3.4.
-We will continue to gather valuable intelligence about individual services through: - maximising our understanding of a consumer's engagement with a service when they report an issue to us - using intelligence received from consumers and other sources (e.g. consumer interest groups) to understand the risk of actual or potential harm, and to target monitoring accordingly - maximising the use of automated channels for relevant consumer contacts, enabling intelligence gathering resources to be directed to where they are most needed.
-We expect to maintain levels of 99% of contacts being handled through either Service Checker, our website, or information on our telephone interactive voice response (IVR) system.
+- maximising our understanding of a consumer's engagement with a service when they report an issue to us - using intelligence received from consumers and other sources (e.g. consumer interest groups) to understand the risk of actual or potential harm, and to target monitoring accordingly - maximising the use of automated channels for relevant consumer contacts, enabling intelligence gathering resources to be directed to where they are most needed.
+We expect to maintain levels of 99% of contacts being handled through either Service checker, our website, or information on our telephone interactive voice response (IVR) system.